rashedulalam46/blazor-web-assembly-app/README.md

 ## Blazor WebAssembly (Blazor WASM)
 A simple **Blazor WebAssembly** application using .NET 8.0.
-This project demonstrates basic interactive UI components (counter example with increment and decrement), Razor components, and server-side rendering using Blazor.
+This project demonstrates basic interactive UI components (counter example with increment and decrement), Razor components, and client-side rendering using Blazor.
 If you navigate from one page to another, you’ll notice that the page does not refresh.
 This is an important feature of Blazor applications.

 ## 🌐 Blazor WebAssembly (WASM)